rasmusab/officialcocktails/officialcocktails.com/content/cocktails/old_cuban.md

 - Serve in a chilled glass and garnish with a mint sprig and lime wheel.

-## Alcohol-free alternative to a Old Cuban
+## Alcohol-free alternative to the Old Cuban

 One alternative to the alcoholic drink Old Cuban could be a non-alcoholic mojito.
 This drink can be made by muddling fresh mint leaves and lime wedges together in a glass, and then adding ice and topping it off with 7-up or another soda.
 This drink provides the refreshing taste of mint and lime, without the added alcohol content of the Old Cuban.
 Another option could be a virgin daiquiri made with fresh fruit juices and blended ice for a frozen, fruity drink without the alcohol.
 For those who prefer a more sophisticated drink, a virgin Mary Pickford can be made with pineapple juice, grenadine, and soda water, served over ice with a garnish of pineapple and a maraschino cherry.
 These alcohol-free alternatives are perfect for those who want to enjoy the flavors and experience of a classic cocktail, without the alcohol.